edu-rinaldi/asm-function-classifier-ml/README.md

 pip install -r requirements
 ```

-then to train and test the model just run the `main.py` file
+then to train and test the model just run the `main.py` file:

 ```bash
 python3 main.py
 ```